fbpx

 O.k., o.k., calm down.
 It always feels great to achieve ambitious goals and this one will be no different.
 I’ll feel fantastic on my birthday, being so fit and strong.
 Yes, of course, it needs some time and effort to get prepared.
 Yes, I need to make a plan.
 But I am good at planning.
 I’ll make it work out!

-6 – A brainstorming session with your future self
+Tip 6 – A brainstorming session with your future self

 But then I made a plan.
 I decided to change my running schedule to 4 times a week and to extend the running time to 40 minutes.

-I also decided to do longer runs every Sunday: 45 minutes on the first Sunday (at the end of the first week), 50 minutes on the next Sunday, 60 minutes on the third and fourth Sunday, 90 minutes on the fifth Sunday (one week before the Bondi run).
+I also decided to do longer runs every Sunday: 45 minutes on the first Sunday (at the end of the first week), 50 minutes on the following Sunday, 60 minutes on the third and fourth Sunday, 90 minutes on the fifth Sunday (one week before the Bondi run).

-I created a simple action plan, listing the running dates and running times.
 I put the plan on the wall, opposite my desk, so that I had to look at it every day.
 And on all running days, I wrote ‘done!’ at the end of the line of that day as soon as I came home from running.
 That felt good!

-Success!
-Goal achieved!
 Eight weeks after I had set my goal, I did the Bondi run – it took me 1 hour and 50 minutes and was quite exhausting.
 But – I did it!
 The goal-setting process was very helpful, especially the ‘talks’ with my future self.

 Leave a Reply